 The starting place for my sample is all children \textit{individually} interviewed in the `child' book of the 1997, or 2nd, wave of the IFLS.
 The `child book' consists of respondents less than 15 years old.\footnote{ This is Book 5 of IFLS2 -- individuals over 15 years old are interviewed in Books 3A and 3B.} 10,356 individuals completed this questionnaire.
 I then add an age restriction, keeping only the children who completed the survey and were between 3 and 9 years old in 1997.
 With this restriction, I was left with 5,258 individuals.
 I added an age restriction to ensure that only children who were of kindergarten age in the 1990s, per the years of my instrument, were included in the data.\footnote{ To exercise tighter control over age, I broke down individuals in my sample into 4 birth cohorts, those aged 3-4, 5-6, 7-8, 9-10.
 In terms of the number of households these individuals belonged to, I began with 5,171 unique households and, with the age restriction implemented, I was left with 3,488 unique households.}

-Starting with with children interviewed in 1997 constricts my sample; for comparison, 20,529 individuals were individually interviewed in the adult survey in the 3rd wave, which was much longer and detailed than the children's one.\footnote{ These individuals were from 7.538 unique households.} Yet, beginning here is necessary: I need to get a sense of the pre-kindergarten (or roughly pre-kindergarten) individual characteristics of the children, characteristics such as their health and how often parents took them to the doctor.
+Starting with children interviewed in 1997 constricts my sample; for comparison, 20,529 individuals were individually interviewed in the adult survey in the 3rd wave, which was much longer and detailed than the children's one.\footnote{ These individuals were from 7.538 unique households.} Yet, beginning here is necessary: I need to get a sense of the pre-kindergarten (or roughly pre-kindergarten) individual characteristics of the children, characteristics such as their health and how often parents took them to the doctor.
 I conduct robustness checks where I relax these specifications to test my hypotheses with fewer covariates and a larger sample size. \footnote{ This narrow sample specification is particularly problematic for my fixed-effects model, a challenge I discuss in greater detail in the Methods section and appendix.}

 Another component of the household survey, in addition to individual interviews, is the household roster.
 The roster comprehensively documents each member of the household and their basic characteristics--such as their educational attainment and intra-household relationships.
 I use the rosters to link the 5,258 children from above to 1) their mother and, by extension 2) their siblings. \footnote{ There is no attrition in this step; children who are individually interviewed are all featured on a household roster, inclusion in the former being a much more stringent restriction than inclusion in the latter.} I then link the household roster to more detailed household survey data, such as whether a household has electricity, the size of the household, and the household's total expenditure.
 Finally, I merge these households with the IFLS's community survey, which contains observations of community variables such as population and the number of elementary schools in a community; by replacing communities that were not surveyed for the community survey with appropriate averages, I ensure there is no attrition with this step.\footnote{ Specifically, I'm working with 3 community-level variables: elementary schools per 10,000 people, junior high schools per 10,000 people, and senior high schools per 10,000 people.
 If an individual's community was not interviewed and thus these variables are missing, I replace them with the mean for their kecamatan, conditional on urban/rural status.
 If there is no data for the kecamatan, I replace their missing observations with the mean for the province, conditional on urban/rural status.}